 V\CS is derived from VIN.
 It is a supply input for the internal current sense amplifier and should never be used to power external circuitry.
 The V\CS ceramic decoupling capacitor a minimum of 50 V voltage rating.
-Ground this pin if not used.

 Kelvin connections to current sense resistor (RSNS) are required.
 CSP-CSN feedback nodes must not be in-line with the power path.
-An example of a good design practice is to connect the sense lines at the center of the inside edge of the sense resistors (Figure 22).
+An example of a good design practice is to connect the sense lines at the center of the inside edge of the sense resistors (Figure 23).

-Figure 22.
+Figure 23.
 Kelvin Sense Location for Parallel Current Sense Resistors